billy1624/tyt2y3/README.md

 Each of these organizations has their own domain and philosophy, but they all share the same goal: to lay down a solid foundation for developers to experiment on new ideas and to develop better software.

+Over the years, I have exchanged ideas with many people across the planet, from different disciplines and walks of life.

+I am trying to build a profitable company on top of sustainable open source projects.

+If you share a common vision and want to work with me, please contact me immediately.

 If you like what I do, consider starring, commenting, sharing and contributing.

-I am trying to build a profitable company on top of sustainable open source projects.

-If you believe in what I believe in and share a common vision, please email me immediately.

 Collaboration on open source is the best thing humanity ever had.